BA English Literature / Overview

 - UCAS institution code

-- You are interested in studying over one thousand years of writing in English, engaging with literary and cultural theory, studying texts in their historical contexts and reflecting on different cultures and traditions.
+- Study over 1,000 years of writing in English, engaging with literary and cultural theory, studying texts in their historical contexts and reflecting on different cultures and traditions

 - American Studies (3 years)